 Overview

 MATH5175 is a special topic in the Applied Mathematics course for honours and postgraduate coursework students.
-The Topic title is Calculus of Variations
+The Topic title for 2025 is Calculus of Variations

 Units of credit: 6